SudhenduP/sudhendu-website/content/authors/admin/_index.md

 <div style="text-align: justify">

 I am a technology consultant working majorly with TIBCO, Data-Science, Dell Boomi and AWS Stack.
 I have 8+ years of expirence with 10+ clients across all industries.
 I am currently based in Dubai, UAE and I love the city.
-I am self-taught Python Programmer keeping and keep creating small utlities to make my life easy!
+I am self-taught Python Programmer and use it to create small utlities to make my life easy!
-Check the Git!
+Head out to git!

+I enjoy running during my free time.
+I am an ultra-distance runner and have completed couple of 100k.
-You can check the detail profile below.
+You can check the detailed profile below.
 Alternatively, you can download the CV or contact me and we can chat!

 </div>